 Horse-Flies cause extremely painful bites when they feed on blood from humans and animals that they find in the marshy areas that they inhabit.

 Sometimes, a fly infestation can point to another pest problem.
 Bluebottles are attracted to dead rodents or birds in buildings and animal waste draws houseflies.
-If a premises suffers from blocked drains sewage-flies may appear.
+If a premise suffer from blocked drains sewage-flies may appear.

 Food premises especially must be vigilant for any sign of fly problems in order to comply with food hygiene regulations.
 Numerous methods of eradication including the use of electric fly killers, fly traps, screens and curtains are effective together with fumigation and insecticides which are useful in some cases.